Visvesvaraya Technological University: Collaborations

 The university has signed MoUs with multinational corporations like IBM, Intel Asia Electronics Inc., Ingersoll-Rand (India) Ltd., Bangalore, Nokia, Bosch Rexroth and Microsoft to improve the industry interactions for students and teachers.

 VTU is also a member of Association of Indian Universities and Association of Commonwealth Universities.

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked it 52nd in the engineering ranking of 2023 and 69th in 2024.

 Organisation and administration

 Governance

 VTU is administered by its Executive Council and Academic Senate whose members are selected from the academic community and government officials.
 The present chancellor is Sri Thawar Chand Gehlot, Governor of Karnataka state and the vice-chancellor is Dr. S. Vidyashankar.

 Affiliated colleges

 As of 2021, there are 219 colleges affiliated to the university (107 under Bangalore region, 34 under Belagavi region, 18 under Gulbarga region and 60 under Mysore region).
 The colleges are categorised as 'government', 'private-aided' and 'private-unaided' based on the type of funding.
 A few colleges may be classified as 'minority linguistic' and 'minority religious' based on the minority status of languages and religions.
 Further, these colleges are placed under 'autonomous' and 'non-autonomous' category of institutions granted by UGC.
 There are 25 autonomous colleges affiliated to VTU.